mikael-ros/BRACE30/README.md

 A 30% extended numpad, running on the tiny Adafruit QT PY 2040.

+I only designed this to get a shortcut for {}, [], and / - hence "BRACE"

 My first handwired keyboard, and one of my first CAD designs overall.

 ---